-The table below shows the aggregate amount of potential payments and other benefits that each NEO would have been entitled to receive if his employment had terminated in certain circumstances, other than as a result of a change-in-control, on December 31, 2017.
-The amounts shown assume that termination was effective as of December 31, 2017, include amounts earned through such time and are estimates of the amounts which could have been paid out to the executives upon their termination at that time.
+The table below shows the aggregate amount of potential payments and other benefits that each NEO would have been entitled to receive if his employment had terminated in certain circumstances, other than as a result of a change-in-control, on December 31, 2018.
+The amounts shown assume that termination was effective as of December 31, 2018, include amounts earned through such time and are estimates of the amounts which could have been paid out to the executives upon their termination at that time.
 The actual amounts to be paid out can only be determined at the time of each executive's separation from our Company.
 Annual bonuses are discretionary and are therefore omitted from the tables.
-No NEO was eligible for normal retirement as of December 31, 2017 so we have omitted that column from the table.
-As of December 31, 2017, Messrs.
-Livingston and Spurgeon were eligible for early retirement under the Rule of 70 (as defined below) under the 2005 Plan and LTIP in respect of all awards granted to them prior to such date.
+No NEO was eligible for normal retirement as of December 31, 2018 so we have omitted that column from the table.
+As of December 31, 2018, Mr. Spurgeon is eligible for early retirement under the Rule of 70 (as defined below) under the 2005 Plan and LTIP in respect to all awards granted prior to August 6, 2014, and the Rule of 65 under the tables below.
+Mr. Tobin is obligated to repay the \$1,000,000 cash payment he received as part of his one-time make-whole grant if he terminates his employment without good reason or if Dover terminates his employment for cause, as such terms are defined in the employment agreement, prior to May 1, 2019, and he is required to repay a pro-rata portion of this amount if his employment is terminated without good reason or for cause prior to May 1, 2020.
+For a discussion of the special termination provisions applicable to Mr. Tobin pursuant to his employment agreement, see "CEO Employment Agreement" on page 58.

-Normal retirement is defined as (i) age 65 under the pension plan and PRP (however, as noted in the PRP plan description, certain participants including the NEOs other than Mr. Fincher can receive an unreduced portion of their PRP benefit as of age 62), (ii) age 65 (or 55 with 10 years of service) under the deferred compensation plan, and (iii) age 62 under the LTIP for awards prior to August 6, 2014 and 65 for all grants thereafter.
+Normal retirement is defined as (i) age 65 under the pension plan and PRP (however, as noted in the PRP plan description, Mr. Spurgeon and Ms. Cabrera can receive an unreduced portion of their PRP benefit as of age 62), (ii) age 65 (or 55 with 10 years of service) under the deferred compensation plan, and (iii) age 62 under the LTIP for awards prior to August 6, 2014 and 65 for all grants thereafter.
 Early retirement is defined in each of the deferred compensation plan, the PRP and the pension plan as described in the applicable plan description above.